 "The Graphical User Interface"

-When Steve Jobs learned that Microsoft had also created an operating system based on Xerox's innovations, he was furious.
+When Steve Jobs learned that Microsoft was also working on an operating system based on Xerox's innovations, he was furious.
 He demanded Bill Gates come to Apple's headquarters and account for his actions.
-Here's how that interaction went down in an Apple conference room:
+Here's how that legendary interaction went down in an Apple conference room:

-Jobs screamed: "You're ripping us off!
+"You're ripping us off!
 I trusted you, and now you're stealing from us!"

 Gates sat coolly on the other side of the conference room while Steve unloaded his fury.
 When the Apple founder was done, Gates replied: